 Speaking of silly and preposterous, straight outta 1980's indefatigable b-horror movie pile-on, it's The Children.
 Now, I know what you're thinking—another festering turkey about killer rugrats, how original...

-Well, did I mention these kids were infected by an irradiated toxic gas cloud (which turns their fingernails black) and when they hug their victims, they melt(!)?
-That's right—several scenes of these little buggers calling for mommy and daddy, who naturally comply with their demands for hugs, and in turn are reduced to sizzling, second-rate atomic sludge (but not before screaming their freaking heads off as they melt).
+Well, did I mention these kids were infected by an irradiated toxic gas cloud (which turns their fingernails black) and when they hug their victims, they burn (and, in turn, melt!)?
+That's right—several scenes of these little buggers calling for mommy and daddy, who naturally comply with their demands for hugs, and in turn are reduced to sizzling, second-rate atomic sludge (but not before screaming their freaking heads off as they're nuked).
 Starring Martin Shakar (John Travolta's priest brother from Saturday Night Fever) and featuring the music of Harry Manfredini—who essentially recycles much of his infamous violin score from Friday the 13th—The Children remains one of the most memorably strange and funny low-budget horror movies of the eighties.

 And here you have it: